Allied Democratic Forces: Split and Baluku's allegiance to IS

 From 2017, ADF elements began to forge connections to the Islamic State (IS).
 In June 2019, an IS propaganda video showed Musa Baluku pledging allegiance to IS.
 A "major faction" of the ADF joined Baluku, but a group of Mukulu loyalists opposed to this course consequently split off.
 The splinter faction was believed to be small, counting 10 to 30 fighters as well as their followers, and to be led by a man known as "Muzaaya".
 Muzaaya had previously served as a commander for ADF's southern division, the "Mwalika camp"; his splinter was believed to be based along the Semliki River in the Virunga National Park.
 Muzaaya's group included at least one senior commander, Benjamin Kisokeranio, and was rumoured to enjoy support from Mukulu's son Hassan Nyanzi who is based in South Africa.
 The ADF's international support network was also affected by the split; several supporters attempted to stay neutral and declare no allegiance to either the Mukulu loyalists or Baluku's followers.

 The Armed Forces of the Democratic Republic of the Congo (FARDC) conducted large-scale operations from late 2019 to late 2020 that greatly weakened the ADF, killing hundreds of its fighters.
 According to the International Crisis Group, the ADF completely splintered during these operations, and the rival factions also distanced themselves from each other geographically.
 Some ADF elements moved to the Rwenzori Mountains, while others had relocated into Ituri Province where they attacked civilians.
 Despite these setbacks, ADF forces have been associated with 800 deaths and a prison escape in 2020 in the Democratic Republic of the Congo.
 In 2020, Baluku claimed that the ADF had ceased to exist and was succeeded by the Islamic State's Central Africa Province.
+Meanwhile, the anti-IS splinter of the ADF adopted the name "Pan-Ugandan Liberation Initiative" (PULI) and largely spent its existence moving its mobile camp in the Congolese jungles, rarely engaging in combat operations.
+PULI was effectively destroyed by a series of UPDF and IS-CAP attacks in January 2023, with the survivors either surrendering to pro-government forces or join IS-CAP.

 In April 2024, a joint operation between the armies of the DRC and Uganda enabled the neutralization of two ADF leaders, nicknamed Doctor “Musa”, and the other Commander “Baghdad”.